sk-zk/TruckLib/README.md

 ```

 ## Documentation
-Documentation is available at https://sk-zk.github.io/trucklib/master/.
+Documentation and an API reference is available at https://sk-zk.github.io/trucklib/master/.

 ## Known issues and limitations
 * The library does not calculate the bounding boxes of items, so you'll need to recalculate on load (Map&nbsp;>&nbsp;Recompute map).